Graduate Student Directory

 Summary of Expertise

-Justine is a PhD student in History of Consciousness who studies literature, politics, and ecological thought.
+Justine is a PhD Candidate in History of Consciousness who studies literature, politics, and ecological thought.
 Drawing on her training in German and environmental literatures, her master's thesis developed a literary-ecological reading of Hannah Arendt and Theodor W. Adorno.
-Her doctoral research examines histories and practices of ecological thought and knowledge-making, particularly in the Māori and Oceanic contexts.
+Her doctoral research examines ecological thought and practice in the Island Pacific with a focus on Aotearoa/NZ.
 Prior to starting her graduate studies at UCSC, she taught history, philosophy, and literature for four years at a philosophy-based high school in Los Angeles, CA. Following Donna Haraway and Anna Tsing, who suggest we must "stay with the trouble" or learn how to "live in the ruins," Justine aspires in her research, teaching, and written work to model an embodied politics of care to meet this challenge.

 Research Interests